Enlighten Tutorial 2: enzyme with co-factor

 As an example of an enzyme system with a (non-covalently bound) co-factor, we will use an NADP(H) containing reductase enzyme: isopiperitenone reductase.
 The starting point is PDB 5LDG, the structure of isopiperitenone reductase complexed with its substrate and NADP (see further this paper).
 We will need to supply parameters for the NADP co-factor.

-NB: Whenever text is written in a box like this, it is a command that should be typed on a “command line”, either in a “terminal” or in the PyMOL control panel.
+, it is a command that should be typed on a “command line”, either in a “terminal” or in the PyMOL control panel.

 NB: Before running Enlighten2 through PyMOL, ensure that Docker is installed and running in the background.